lucaslorentz/auto-compute/README.md

         p => p.Pets.Count(pet => pet.Type == "Cat"));
     ```

 4. That's it!
-Property number of cats will update automatically during `dbContext.SaveChanges()`.
+The computed property will update automatically during `dbContext.SaveChanges()`.

 ## How it works

 **Auto Compute** analyzes computed expressions and monitors changes to all referenced data.
-When some change happens, it traverses inverse navigations to find all entities that could have been affected and updates their computed properties.
+When some change happens, it traverses inverse navigations to load all entities that could have been affected and update their computed properties.

 ## Mapping features